axibase/atsd/administration/migration/cluster.md

 Launch the migration job with the `nohup` command.

-The job will create a new data table, convert data from the backup table to the new format, and store the data in the new table.
+The job creates a new data table, convert data from the backup table to the new format, and store the data in the new table.

 The optional `drop-annotations` flag discards duplicate series annotations when copying the data.